ropensci/nasapower/README.md

 Team.

 > When POWER data products are used in a publication, we request the
-> following acknowledgment be included: “These data were obtained from
+> following acknowledgement be included: “These data were obtained from
 > the NASA Langley Research Center POWER Project funded through the NASA
 > Earth Science Directorate Applied Science Program.”